Jeesun-38/P-ishing_Awareness_Training/README.md

-# CodeAlpha Phishing Awareness Training
+# Phishing Awareness Training

 📚 Overview

-This repository contains my presentation on Phishing Awareness Training, created as part of Task 2 during my CodeAlpha Cybersecurity Internship.
+This repository contains my presentation on Phishing Awareness Training, created as part of my Task during my Cybersecurity Internship.
 The purpose of this training is to educate individuals and organizations about the dangers of phishing and to provide practical tips on how to identify, avoid, and respond to phishing attempts effectively.

 ---